Bridging Worlds: Where Science Meets Spirit

 Bridging Worlds is a six-month experiential training for practitioners who feel called to work at the intersection of psychedelic-assisted therapy, earth-centred practices, and sacred-medicine ceremonies.

-Across the six months, we explore trauma-informed practice, ceremonial protocols, ethical and culturally respectful facilitation, and relational, embodied ways of holding space.
-This training weaves contemporary psychedelic-assisted therapy, somatic and relational frameworks, and earth-based ceremonial practices, supporting you to become a responsible, well-resourced, and attuned facilitator.
+Across the six months, we explore trauma-informed practice, ethical and culturally respectful facilitation, ceremonial awareness, and relational, embodied ways of holding space.
+The training brings together contemporary psychedelic-assisted therapy, somatic and relational frameworks, and earth-based ceremonial practices, supporting you to deepen your capacity, clarity, and responsibility as a facilitator.

-Bridging Worlds is for those who feel called to walk between worlds - bringing the structure of therapeutic practice into relationship with the Sacred; reconnecting the clinical with the ceremonial, the personal with the collective, and the human with the living wisdom of the Earth.
+Bridging Worlds is for those who feel called to walk between worlds.
+It invites the structure of therapeutic practice into relationship with the Sacred, reconnecting the clinical with the ceremonial, the personal with the collective, and human healing with the living wisdom of the Earth.

 This training brings together: